If you're anything like Dr. Jaime Friedman, you might be a little fed up with all the misinformation floating around about different vaccines.

 Objection 3: My Child Isn't Sexually Active

-Optimal vaccine efficacy is achieved when the vaccine is administered before onset of sexual activity.
+Optimal vaccine efficacy is achieved when the vaccine is administered before the onset of sexual activity.
 The vaccine has no effect against HPV types previously acquired.

 Objection 4: It's Too Late For My Child To Get This